GDPR: it’s top of mind for every company that does business in Europe or does business with European companies.

-Since Delphix delivers a dynamic data platform, as you can imagine, GDPR is of a very keen interest to our customers.
+Since Delphix delivers a data platform, as you can imagine, GDPR is of a very keen interest to our customers.
 As a result, I have developed this subconscious “GDPR brain” that is constantly analyzing everything I see for applicability to the the regulation.

 In the first episode of season two of Netflix series, “Black Mirror,” the fictional scenario presented immediately triggered thoughts about GDPR.